the-turing-way/the-turing-way/book/website/ethical-research/law-policy.md

 Human rights are the rights and freedoms that are inherent to every human being.
 Human rights are universal: they apply to every human being, without exception.
 Human rights are inalienable: they cannot be taken away or limited, except under very specific and defined circumstances.
-Human rights are indivisible and interdependent: we cannot have some rights without others
+Human rights are indivisible and interdependent: we cannot have some rights without others.

 ##### What is human rights law?